The Universe expansion and Energy problems: General tensoriality with respect to the frame exchanges

-Finally, let us notice that we can define (in the general case where $g_t = g_t(X)$), globally or locally, all geometrical objects (i.e. depending only on the metric $g_t$) such as: Isometry groups, gradient and Hessian of functions, divergence of vector fields or differential forms, Laplacian of a function or a differential form (Hodge operator), Dirac operator....
+where we have used $(d_*)$ and the fact that $\Gamma(t)=\Gamma_*(t)$.\\ Finally, let us notice that we can define (in the general case where $g_t = g_t(X)$), globally or locally, all geometrical objects (i.e. depending only on the metric $g_t$) such as: Isometry groups, gradient and Hessian of functions, divergence of vector fields or differential forms, Laplacian of a function or a differential form (Hodge operator), Dirac operator....